RENEW

 Students will be provided bunk-style sleeping accommodations at Pinebrook campus and should expect to have a roommate.
 A communal lounge space will be available as a mixed gender “hangout” space.
 Separate sleeping facilities will be provided for each gender.
 All meals are provided.

-MEET OUR STAFF:
+MEET OUR TEAM:

 Jonathan (Jonny) Tice is the Spruce Lake Director.
 He graduated from Nyack College with a degree in Music Education.
 Jonny first served at Spruce Lake as a counselor on summer staff where he met his wife, Nikah.
 They have three kids: Cadence, Coda, and Dorian.
 Jonny has been serving year round at Spruce Lake since 2019.